facil-io/cstl/README.md

 The header could be included multiple times with different results, creating different types or exposing different functionality.

-## OS Support
+### OS Support

 The library in written and tested on POSIX systems.
 Windows support was added afterwards, leaving the library with a POSIX oriented design.

 Please note I cannot continually test the windows support as I avoid the OS... hence, Windows OS support should be considered unstable.

+### Installing

+Simply copy the `fio-stl.h` file to your project's folder.
+Done.

 ### Running Tests

-Testing the STL locally is easy using:
+To test the STL locally you need to first fork the project or download the whole project source code.
+Then, from the project's root folder run:

 ```bash
 make test/stl